 If the damage is minor, you may decide to leave them alone and just monitor the problem for more extensive damage.
 If you go this route, be sure to monitor daily.
 A minor insect problem can become major almost overnight.

-If you have a small garden, (like this 4′ x 12′ garden plan) the easiest way to rid your garden of the pests is by hand picking the bugs.
+If you have a small garden, (like a square foot garden or this 4′ x 12′ garden plan) the easiest way to rid your garden of the pests is by hand picking the bugs.
 At first, this might seem gross, but you get used to it.
 I do wear a pair of old gardening gloves, to grab them, but you don’t have to.
 You can either drop the bugs in a jar of soapy water, or just squish them (which is what I do).

 Even in my large-ish garden, I still hand pick the majority of my pests.
 If you spend 5-10 minutes in your garden doing a walk-through everyday, it is easy to stay ahead of the bugs.
 When I go to pick the vegetables, I wear a glove on my left hand and pick with my right hand.
 This way, if I find a bug, I can squish him immediately.